NavinShrinivas/sapling/README.md

 ### Project structure

-- This is one place that StaticType is highly Opinionated and expect a rigid structure.
+- This is one place that sapling is highly Opinionated and expect a rigid structure.
 - A folder strcture as such is expected :

 - [TODO] Allow changing default bases in folder structure